dialarslan/git_course/README.md

 # calculator
-calculator design using html and css and js
+calculator designed by html and css and js